Devtonite/blog/src/content/blog/zk-snarks-recursive-proof-private-intput-visibility.md

    <img src="../../assets/blog/recursive-zksnarks-explained/zkLocus-11.png" alt="zkLocus mascot" style="max-width:100%; max-height:auto;border:none;">
 </div>

-In order to answer the questions above it is important to understad how exactly recursive zkSNARKs are implemented in terms of the Zero-Knowledge circuit construction that enables them.
-Afterall, recursive zkSNARKs are implemented using "regular" zkSNARKs.
+In order to answer the questions above it is important to understand how exactly recursive zkSNARKs are implemented in terms of the Zero-Knowledge circuit construction that enables them.
+After all, recursive zkSNARKs are implemented using "regular" zkSNARKs.

-While recursive zkSNAKRs can be implemented in various manners, there are common design guidelines that most implementation follow for technical reasons.
+While recursive zkSNARKs can be implemented in various manners, there are common design guidelines that most implementation follow for technical reasons.
 One of such reasons is the succinctness of the proofs, as the end goal is to have proof verification time constant.
 As such, I will describe the implementation of recursive zkSNARKs in `O1JS`.
 It's an also implementation that many other Zero-Knowledge application frameworks mirror.

 ### Recursive zkSNARKs in O1S

-In `O1JS`, when a proof `P` is passed as a private input into a circuit `C`, the pubilc inputs of `P` are passed as private inputs into `C`, and the hash of those private inputs is passed into `C` as a public input.
+In `O1JS`, when a proof `P` is passed as a private input into a circuit `C`, the public inputs of `P` are passed as private inputs into `C`, and the hash of those private inputs is passed into `C` as a public input.
 Additionally, `C` verifies if the hash of the private inputs matches the hash passed in the public output, thus creating a commitment to the public inputs of `P`.
 In practice, this makes the public inputs of `P` semi-private inputs in `C`, as they are passed as private inputs, but their hash is passed as a public input.

 Creating a commitment to the public of inputs of `P`, ensures that the proof produced by `C` creates a cryptographic commitment to the execution of `P` with particular public inputs.
-Thus, any external party can verify **which pubilc inputs were used to produce the proof P, without revealing the pubilc inputs themselves, and keeping the proof size succint**.
+Thus, any external party can verify **which public inputs were used to produce the proof P, without revealing the public inputs themselves, and keeping the proof size succinct**.

 In order to verify `P` inside of circuit `C`, it is necessary for `C` to know the verification key of `P`, and use that verification key `K` to verify `P`.
 If `C` uses any verification key other than `K` to verify `P`, the verification will fail.
 Verification key `K` can only verify `P`, and `P` can only be verified by verification key `K`.
 When `C` successfully verifies `P` with `K`, it creates a cryptographic commitment to `K` in the proof that it itself produces.
 Since for each `K` there is only one `P` and vice versa, this means that `C` creates a cryptographic commitment to `P` in the proof that it itself produces.
 This means that the proof produced by `C` can only be verified by `K`, and that `K` can only be used to verify the proof produced by `C`.
-Thus, any external party can verify **which circuit exacly was used to produce the proof P**.
-If the thrid party is provided with the implementation code of a circuit, they will be able to verify wether `P` was produced by that circuit.
+Thus, any external party can verify **which circuit exactly was used to produce the proof P**.
+If the third party is provided with the implementation code of a circuit, they will be able to verify wether `P` was produced by that circuit.

 As such, the verifier can ascertain the use of a specific verification key and thus, by extension, which circuit was employed to generate a recursive proof.
 However, they remain unaware of the specific recursive proof used unless the circuit logic is designed to reveal this.

-### Recursive zkSNARKs in O1JS Examplified
+### Recursive zkSNARKs in O1JS Exemplified

-Let's consolidate our understnading with a more generic example.
+Let's consolidate our understanding with a more generic example.
 Assume we have two zkSNARKs proofs with the following attributes:

 1. Proof `P`, created by circuit `Cp` has public inputs `A` and `B`, and public output `C`.
 2. Proof `Q`, created by circuit `Cq`` has `P` as a private input.